 - Ringworm remedy: Combine three drops of tea tree oil with coconut oil and massage over the affected area twice a day.

 - Sleep aid: Lavender oil can alleviate insomnia.
 Sprinkle a few drops on your pillow to help you fall asleep.

 - Spiritual enlightenment: Diffuse frankincense essential oil while praying, meditating or reading to increase spiritual awareness.

 - Teeth grinding stopper: Massage 1–3 drops of lavender on the bottom of the feet and behind ears before bed.

 - Tension reliever: Help to relieve anxiety by using a single drop of lavender oil on your hands, rub together, and cup your hands to your nose and let the smell flood your senses.

-- Upset child smoother: Help soothe and calm children by adding lavender or chamomile essential oils to their stuffed animals.
+- Upset child smoother: Help soothe and calm children by adding lavender or chamomile oils to their stuffed animals.

 - Weight loss: Combine grapefruit, ginger and cinnamon oil and take as a supplement three times daily to support metabolism.

 - Workout energizer: Inhale peppermint oil before a workout to reduce fatigue.

 - Yoga and Pilates: To relax during yoga or meditation, inhale lavender or sandalwood before class.
 In addition, mix clove and citrus essential oil to clean yoga mats.